ebi-uniprot/uniprot-manual/help/variant.md

 Additional information concerning individual polymorphic sites and alleles can be reported in the ['Polymorphism'](https://www.uniprot.org/help/polymorphism) subsection.
 Example: [P15516](https://www.uniprot.org/uniprotkb/P15516#sequences)

-Note that artificial mutants resulting from (large-scale) mutagenesis screens of genetically tractable organisms, such as yeast or fly, are described in the ['Mutagenesis'](https://www.uniprot.org/help/mutagen) subsection of the 'Pathology and Biotech' section.
+Note that artificial mutants resulting from (large-scale) mutagenesis screens of genetically tractable organisms, such as yeast or fly, are described in the ['Mutagenesis'](https://www.uniprot.org/help/mutagen) subsection of the 'Disease/Phenotypes and variants' section.

 # 2. Disease-linked variants

-Information on disease-linked variants is mostly restricted to human proteins and is usually found in the 'Pathology and Biotech' section.
+Information on disease-linked variants is mostly restricted to human proteins and is usually found in the 'Disease/Phenotypes and variants' section.
 We describe the amino acid change, the abbreviation of the associated disease and the effect(s) of the variation on the protein, the cell and/or the organism, if known.
 The large majority of curated human disease-linked variants are germline - not somatic - changes involved in Mendelian disease and linked to phenotypes described in the [OMIM database](https://www.omim.org/).

-Additional information about the disease itself is provided in the ['Involvement in disease'](https://www.uniprot.org/help/involvement_in_disease) subsection of the 'Pathology and Biotech' section.
+Additional information about the disease itself is provided in the ['Involvement in disease'](https://www.uniprot.org/help/involvement_in_disease) subsection of the 'Disease/Phenotypes and variants' section.
 Examples: [O43593](https://www.uniprot.org/uniprotkb/O43593#phenotypes_variants), [P26439](https://www.uniprot.org/uniprotkb/P26439#phenotypes_variants)

 Related keyword: [Disease variant](https://www.uniprot.org/keywords/KW-0225)